10 Best Mini Tillers (Compact, Small & Lightweight) Reviews 2023

 Other Lawn Care Products We've Reviewed

-For overall value and optimal performance, the Sun Joe TJ603E 16-Inch 12-Amp Electric Tiller and Cultivator tops our list.
+For overall value and optimal performance, the Sun Joe TJ603E 16-Inch 12-Amp Electric Tiller and Cultivator tops our list of the best mini tillers.
 This mini tiller has a powerful, durable, 12-amp, environmentally friendly electric motor.
 Its angled steel tines are able to cultivate difficult soil conditions.
 Plus, it ranks first on our list for its high-quality components, including sturdy and adjustable rear wheels and a collapsible handle for easy storage.

-For best value, the Earthwise TC70065 6.5-Amp 11-Inch Corded Tiller/Cultivator is just right for routine maintenance of garden and flower beds.
+For the best mini tiller for the money, the Earthwise TC70065 6.5-Amp 11-Inch Corded Tiller/Cultivator is just right for routine maintenance of garden and flower beds.
 While it can’t dig through packed, rocky soil or thick weeds, it does have an environmentally friendly electric motor, provides effective weed control, and has a soft ergonomic grip.

 Our third-place selection, Schiller Grounds Care Mantis 7940 4-Cycle Tiller Cultivator is the premium choice due to its powerful Honda four-cycle engine, ergonomic handles, and thoughtful design.